JJ8428/TuringMachineSimulator/README.md

   input symbol that is read.
 The next three columns are the new state, the symbol to be written, and the motion of the tape head.

-<b>THIS IS DIRECT COPY AND PASTE FROM THE PROJECT PDF.</b> The breaks in the quotes should be empty lines that only serve as a divider.
+<b>THIS IS DIRECT COPY AND PASTE FROM THE PROJECT PDF.</b> The breaks in the quotes should be empty new lines that only serve as a divider.

 Please note the states are divided into chunks based on the first column.
 The start state of a TM will always be the state that has the substring START in its name (not case sensitive).
 So in this case, the start state is SHIFTSTART since it has START in the state's name.

 Halt states are states that have zero transitions.
 Look at the last line of the file.
 SHIFTCOPY on reading b goes to SHIFTFINAL.
 Okay, but SHIFTFINAL has no transitions, so SHIFTFINAL is created as a halt state, a state with no transitions mapped.
 How does the TM decide if it reaches a halt state to accept/reject the string?
 Again this lies in the state name.
 Halt states with the substring FINAL in its state name will accept the string (not case sensitive).
 If the halt state does not have FINAL in its name, it rejects.
 This is very useful for creating trap states to force a rejection.

-The halt states in the TM will be states that have no transitions.
-So in this case,

 ## How to run: